SciML/Catalyst.jl/docs/src/tutorials/reaction_network_representation.md

 ![subnetwork_2](../assets/complex_subnets2.svg)

-#### Deficiency of the network
+### Deficiency of the network
-The rank of reaction network is defined as the subspace spanned by the net-stoichiometry of reaction-network.
+The rank of a reaction network is defined as the subspace spanned by the net stoichiometry vectors of the reaction-network, i.e. the span of the rows of the net stoichiometry matrix `N`.
 In other words, the number of uniquely represented "reactions vectors"(or the columns of net-stoichiometric matrix) is the rank of the reaction network, refer Feinberg [(1)](https://link.springer.com/book/10.1007/978-3-030-03858-8?noAccess=true).
 This can be calculated as follows
 ```@example s1